Agricultural Literacy Curriculum Matrix

 - Ask students to think about and recount what they ate for breakfast.
 Explain that not everyone around the world eats the same things, and today you are going to talk about what breakfast can say about a culture or a person.

-- Project the article Rise and Shine.
-What Kids Around the World Eat for Breakfast.
+- Project the article Rise and Shine: What Kids Around the World Eat for Breakfast.
 (If you do not have access to a projector-computer combo, consider visiting the website before class and printing off some of the pictures and information.)
 Show students the pictures and go over some of the breakfasts together.
 Point out some of the traditional foods pictured.
 Discuss the difference between a traditional breakfast and the type of breakfast an individual may consume on any given day.
 You may ask students to compare and contrast their own breakfast of choice with one or more of those shown.

-- Read aloud the book George Washington’s Breakfast, a book about a boy who had this question: What did George Washington eat for breakfast?
+- Read aloud George Washington’s Breakfast, a book about a boy who had this question: What did George Washington eat for breakfast?
 Note: this book is 48 pages long; pace the readings according to the specific needs of your class.
 Tell students that it is their job to record in their notebooks as many new facts as they can about George Washington.

 - When you have finished the book, ask students to count how many new facts they learned.
 See who found the most facts and ask that student to share their list as a jumping-off point for discussion.
 List the facts on the board and spend a few minutes letting other students contribute until the list feels complete.
 Help with specific dates where necessary.
 As your class discusses the book, you might pose some of the following questions to your students: